-The majority of toy cars will have 6V, 12V, and 24V batteries.
-If you are looking at a 36V or 48V this is no longer a toy but a transition between driving and most of these can handle more weight for older kids but much more caution and safety equipment is needed.
+Most toy cars will feature batteries with voltages of 6V, 12V, and 24V.
+If you are considering a 36V or 48V, this is no longer a toy but a step toward driving.
+Most of them can support more weight for older children, but much more caution and safety gear are required.

 You may wonder if you can put a 12V battery into a 6V for example, you can but not without some modifications.

 To give you an idea 6V, 12V and 24V are mainly used for kids 3-8 years old whereas 36V to 48V is used 9-15 years old depending on weight and height of course.

 To give you an idea here is how fast a 24V battery will go.

 Battery voltage affects the weight limit of the toy

 The higher the battery voltage, the heftier your child’s Power Wheels will be.
 If portability and compact size are priorities for you, this is something to think about before making a purchase.

 Voltage determines how often you will need to recharge

 While factors like how often your kid uses the toy, the terrain on which it is used, etc., affect how frequently you will need to recharge the battery, the voltage rating plays a major role here.

 A higher-voltage battery will require fewer recharge times than a lower-voltage toy.